smnmnkr/CL-SoSe21--Bachelor-Thesis-Code/results/01-Fixed-Flex-Mutation-Rate/Readme.md

 # Evolution Experiment on Fixed v.
 Flex Mutation Rate

-Results of the experiment, in which the mutation rate is fixed, linear or square root independent of the model scoring.
+Results of the experiment, in which the mutation rate is fixed, linear, square root or inverse sigmoid dependent of the model scoring.

 ## Results